How to Ground Yourself During a Panic Attack

 - Talk yourself through it: Talk to yourself out loud or in your head when you feel a panic attack coming on.
 Acknowledge what is happening and tell yourself that you are going to be okay.
 You have been through this before and you will get through it again.
 Repeat positive statements or mantras.

 - Meditate: Meditating on a consistent basis can help you feel grounded.

 - Walk barefoot: Walking barefoot outside can help you feel more connected to the earth.

 - Wade in water: Wading or swimming in water can help you ground yourself.

 7 Summit Pathways Can Help You Manage Anxiety as Part of Addiction Recovery

-At 7 Summit Pathways, we can help you manage mental health disorders like anxiety and depression as part of your Recovery.
+At 7 Summit Pathways in Tampa, we can help you manage mental health disorders like anxiety and depression as part of your Recovery.
 Contact us today to learn more.